EspressoTrip-v2/concept-application/README.md

 ~$ minikube addons enable ingress
 ```

-You will need to add the domain to your OS hosts file (Linux: etc/hosts)
+You will need to add the domain to your OS hosts file.
 ```bash
 # Get the ip of your running minikube
 ~$ minikube ip